 - Meet some theoretical CEO candidates — to learn.
 You may learn you are, pound for pound, better than all of them.
 They may have longer resumes, but you know your company soup-to-nuts.

 SaaS start-ups take time.
-I think it’s hard to give 100%, 100 hours-a-week, for more than 4 or 5 years.
-Hopefully, in SaaS, by that point you’re larger enough to have a strong bench to carry a lot of the load.
+I think it’s hard to give 100%, 60-100 hours a week, for more than 4 or 5 years.
+Hopefully, in SaaS, by that point, you’re large enough to have a strong bench to carry a lot of the load.
 If not, but you are still making progress — then think about it.
 Not before.

 image from here.